chicio/TabBarUIAction/README.md

 **Framework**

 `TabBarUIAction` is available also as a framework.
-To install it follow the standard procedure used to install a custom cocoa touch framework:
+To install it follow the standard installation procedure for a cocoa touch framework:

 - drag the TabBarUIAction.xcodeproj inside your project
 - add it to the Embedded Binaries/Linked Frameworks and Libraries section of your project.